 Company evaluates the application for completeness and notifies the Interconnecting Customer within 10 Business Days of receipt that the application is or is not complete and, if not, advises what is missing.

 Company completes review of all applicable screens in Figure 2.
-For proposed facilities on a Spot Network, Screen 3 in not required for the review and should be bypassed.
-When the Company verifies Facility equipment passes all applicable Screens in Figure 2 the project shall follow the Simplified Process.
+For proposed facilities on a Spot Network, Screen 3 is not required for the review and should be bypassed.
+When the Company verifies Facility equipment passes all applicable Screens in Figure 2, the project shall follow the Simplified Process.
 If the Interconnecting Customer minimum load is known, the Company shall have 30 Business Days to review an application.
-If the Interconnecting Customer minimum load is not known and an interval meter needs to be installed, the Company will install, at the Interconnecting Customer’s expense, an interval meter to measure 3 months of continuous customer load capturing the annual minimum load.
+If the Interconnecting Customer minimum load is not known and an interval meter needs to be installed, the Company may install, at the Interconnecting Customer’s expense, an interval meter to measure 3 months of continuous customer load capturing the annual minimum load.
 The maximum time the interval metering will be used to measure the minimum load is 9 months from the point of the time the analysis was commenced.

 If approved, the Company signs the application approval line and sends to the Interconnecting Customer.
 In certain rare circumstances, the Company may require the Interconnecting Customer to pay for minor System Modifications.
 If so, a description of work and an estimate will be sent back to the Interconnecting Customer for approval.
 The Interconnecting Customer would then approve via a signature and payment for the minor System Modifications.
 If the Interconnecting Customer approves, the Company performs the System Modifications.
 Then, the Company signs the application approval line and sends to the Interconnecting Customer.
 The Company signature on the application approval line constitutes a Conditional Approval to Interconnect.